olvemaudal/ndctechtownhistory/docs/index.md

 permalink: /
 ---

-NDC TechTown is an annual conference hosted in Kongsberg, Norway, since 2017.
+[NDC TechTown](https://ndctechtown.com) is an annual conference hosted in Kongsberg, Norway, since 2017.
-The event typically attracts around 300 attendees.
+The event typically attracts around 300 delegates.

-Update information about the current and next event can be found here:
+Information about the current and next event can be found here:

   [https://ndctechtown.com](https://ndctechtown.com)